BioSciResearch/optimus_bind_sample/README.md

  - Fast – Upper limit of 30 minutes per mutation.
 	 - *Problem:* The most direct approach, accurately simulating the physics of the system to guess the mutation’s effect on the binding free energy (∆∆G), can take as long as 180 hours of computer time for a single mutation.
 	 - Impact: For each type of cancer, there can be hundreds of disease associated “driver” mutations.[5]
 Protein engineering is another case where speed is critical as each amino acid is evaluated at each position in one variant of the procedure.
 [6] This generates hundreds of mutations if the sites are independent and many, many more if they are not.
- - Accurate – I would like to get this to r>0.9 and an average errorof <1 kcal/mol.
+ - Accurate – I would like to get this to r>0.9 and an average error of <1 kcal/mol.
-   It should be open source, downloadable, and free o	Many computational projects are locked up in web servers.
+ - It should be open source, downloadable, and free
+	 - Many computational projects are locked up in web servers.
 I would like a program anyone can use and, if they wish, build off of.
+ - Machine Learning

-   •	Machine Learning o	original program used a random forest model tried to minimize the number of features to avoid overfitting.[3]
-Later versions[4][5] got rid of machine learning altogether and used a linear sum of two terms.  o	[insert advantages to bringing it back?]
+	 - original program used a random forest model tried to minimize the number of features to avoid overfitting.[3]
+Later versions[4][5] got rid of machine learning altogether and used a linear sum of two terms.
+	 - [insert advantages to bringing it back?]

 **Optimus Bind**, will handle features, such as the ability to handle small molecule binding, and an improved and more accurate scoring system.